lemma-osu/sklearn-raster/docs/pages/guide/metadata.md

 - By preprocessing to replace encoded values with NaN
 - By manually specifying encoded NoData values with the `nodata_input` parameter
-- By storing one or more `_FillValue` attributes in an Xarray raster
+- By storing `_FillValue` attributes in an Xarray raster

 #### Replacing with NaN